-The demand for water will increase drastically by 2024 due to the above mentioned projects.
-The current use of water will increase nearly tenfold by 2031.
+The demand for water will increase drastically due to the above mentioned projects.
+The current use of water could increase nearly tenfold by 2030.
 As already indicated, the current supply of water from the Waterberg region as well as the surrounding bushveld area will not be able to accommodate this massive water demand.